 I struggled a bit, deciding which pan to use.
 At first, I was thinking my 4″ round Fat Daddio’s pans would be perfect.
-They would have had to be 4 layers tall to get the right height to width ratio I was looking for, and I decided to go with the Mini Cheesecake Pan and use a Silicone Baking Mat under it to prevent any leaking.
+They would have had to be 4 layers tall to get the right height to width ratio I was looking for, and I decided to go with the Mini Cheesecake Pan with Removable Bottoms and use a Silicone Baking Mat under it to prevent any leaking.

 I also greased the wells of the pan and used parchment circles in the bottom of each well.

 One cool thing about these little pans is that the bottoms are removable, which is perfect for cheesecake, but it works really well with cakes and mousses, etc.

 I decided to go with my chocolate cake recipe although I knew it was a thin batter and might leak a bit, it worked out and only one lost a tiny amount of batter where I didn’t push the bottom all the way down.